 - If you have window blinds, pack up curtains/drapes, if you don’t and want to maintain privacy; leave them up until moving day.

-- Pack electronics last; wrap in televisions and computer monitors in towels before packing in boxes.
+- Pack electronics last; wrap in televisions and computer monitors in bubble wrap or towels before packing in boxes.

 - Throw out empty bottles or expired medications.